Compilation flags

 This library does not require RTTI, so the following flag can optionally be passed to the compiler to disable it: -fno-rtti.

-Compiler flags are passed to cmake via the -DCMAKE_CXX_FLAGS option.
+Compiler flags are passed to cmake by using the -DCMAKE_CXX_FLAGS option.
 For instance, the test suite of this repository can be compiled without exceptions with the following commands:

 mkdir -p build